Skip to main content

 Orchestrating the system

 You can't just have a bunch of loose agents running around.
 You need a conductor.
-Use a master file that defines the overall workflow and calls up specific sub-agents when needed.
+Use a master file that defines the overall workflow and calls up specific sub-agents when needed — a pattern central to how we build AI-powered operations automation for clients handling complex, multi-stage workflows.

 To make this truly powerful, you need persistent context.
 One of the biggest issues with LLMs is they have no memory of what they did five minutes ago.
 Solve this by generating and maintaining a knowledge base analysis file - think of this as long-term memory or a map of the territory.